mr-nfamous/ungop/readme.md

     aclu    ulong const * or ullong const * acli    long const * or llong const *

-NOTE: ungop has no concept of "pointer to SIMD vector".
+NOTE: ungop has no concept of a "pointer to a SIMD vector".
 Users of the reference C implementation should consider all SIMD vector values as inherently having the `register` storage class.
-Unfortunately, GCC intrinsics don't work with `register` so we *_STRONGLY_* advise new code avoid its use.
+An early build actually used the keyword in all vector operation signatures but unfortunately, GCC intrinsics don't work with register qualified vectors.
+We therefore *_STRONGLY_* advise avoiding `register`

 Here's some examples for the readme that break down the combination of prefix+variant+typemod: